Actor Rutger Hauer, of ‘Blade Runner’ fame, has died at 75

 Hauer’s agent, Steve Kenis, says the actor died July 19 at his home in the Netherlands.

 Hauer’s roles included a terrorist in “Nighthawks” with Sylvester Stallone, Cardinal Roark in “Sin City” and playing an evil corporate executive in “Batman Begins.”
-He was in the big-budget 1985 fantasy “Ladyhawke” and won a supporting-actor Golden Globe award in 1988 for “Escape from Sobibor.”
+He was in the big-budget 1985 fantasy “Ladyhawke,” portrayed a menacing hitchhiker who’s picked up by a murderer in the Mojave Desert in “The Hitcher” and won a supporting-actor Golden Globe award in 1988 for “Escape from Sobibor.”

+“He was always a gentleman, kind and compassionate.
+Sending our condolences and prayers to his family, friends and fans,” Gene Simmons, the KISS bassist who starred opposite Hauer in “Wanted: Dead or Alive,” wrote on Twitter.

-In “Blade Runner,” he played the murderous replicant Roy Batty on a desperate quest to prolong his artificially shortened life in post-apocalyptic, 21st-century Los Angeles.
+In “Blade Runner,” Hauer played the murderous replicant Roy Batty on a desperate quest to prolong his artificially shortened life in post-apocalyptic, 21st-century Los Angeles.

 In his dying, rain-soaked soliloquy, he looked back at his extraordinary existence.
 “All those moments will be lost in time.
 Like tears in rain.
 Time to die,” he said.